-well, experienced pharmacists like herself based on the 1 Α. 2 ward would have addressed it directly with the admitting consultant and their team.
-Obviously she 3 could see that the patients weren't ill at the time of 4 5 their admission, they had no underlying infection, and 12:27 they were also receiving subtherapeutic doses of 6 7 gentamicin.
-Obviously, that's a big risk from all 8 sorts of angles in terms of promoting future resistance to that antibiotic, which, if the patient did admit get 9 admitted with a life-threatening infection or so on, 10 12.27 11 the antibiotic mightn't have worked at that moment they 12 needed it.
+1 Α. Well, experienced pharmacists like herself based on the 2 ward would have addressed it directly with the 3 admitting consultant and their team.
+Obviously she 4 could see that the patients weren't ill at the time of 5 their admission, they had no underlying infection, and 12:27 6 they were also receiving subtherapeutic doses of 7 gentamicin.
+Obviously, that's a big risk from all 8 sorts of angles in terms of promoting future resistance 9 to that antibiotic, which, if the patient did admit get 10 admitted with a life-threatening infection or so on, 12:27 11 the antibiotic mightn't have worked at that moment they 12 needed it.
 Even though the patients weren't being 13 harmed at the time, they were being at risk.
-14 15 Also having read the bundle, I understand some of the 12:28 16 antibiotics were being given by central lines as well which I had no awareness at the time.
-Again, I don't 17 18 understand why a central line would have been needed.
+14 15 Also having read the bundle, I understand some of the 12:28 16 antibiotics were being given by central lines as well 17 which I had no awareness at the time.
+Again, I don't 18 understand why a central line would have been needed.
 19 Again, that's a big risk.
 But obviously that wasn't 20 part of my understanding at the time.
-12:28 Yes.
-Were you told that she tried to address it or 21 183 Ο. sought to address it with Mr. O'Brien but it wasn't 22 23 resolved?
+12:28 21 183 Q. Yes.
+Were you told that she tried to address it or 22 sought to address it with Mr. O'Brien but it wasn't 23 resolved?
 Was that your expectation of what she would 24 have done?
-25 My expectation, and also that's why she was coming to Α. 12.28 was, they are part of the clinical team on the ward.
-If something that was concerning them persisted, then they escalated it to myself to try and address on their behalf.

-26 me, because that was our sort of escalation.
+25 Α. My expectation, and also that's why she was coming to 12:28 26 me, because that was our sort of escalation.
 If a 27 pharmacist was concerned about a clinical issue, they 28 were expected to deal with it directly themselves with 29 the consultant because that's where the relationship

-- 5 184 Q. Tell me a little about gentamicin.
-Is this a regularly 12:29 6 used antibiotic; is it particularly potent or toxic; 7 what's the concerns around it? - 8 It's quite an older antibiotic but it's still in use. Α. It's an aminoglycoside antibiotic.
-9 It can have particularly nasty side effects in higher doses or 10 12.29 11 prolonged doses.
+1 was, they are part of the clinical team on the ward.
+2 If something that was concerning them persisted, then 3 they escalated it to myself to try and address on their 4 behalf.
+5 184 Q. Tell me a little about gentamicin.
+Is this a regularly 12:29 6 used antibiotic; is it particularly potent or toxic; 7 what's the concerns around it?
+8 Α. It's quite an older antibiotic but it's still in use.
+9 It's an aminoglycoside antibiotic.
+It can have 10 particularly nasty side effects in higher doses or 12:29 11 prolonged doses.
 It can cause deafness, kidney damage.
-12 When we use it to treat an active infection, we 13 actually monitor the blood level of gentamicin to make 14 sure that it doesn't creep up, or the patient is not retaining it so it doesn't become toxic.
-It's in 15 12:29 16 common use.
+12 When we use it to treat an active infection, we 13 actually monitor the blood level of gentamicin to make 14 sure that it doesn't creep up, or the patient is not 15 retaining it so it doesn't become toxic.
+It's in 12:29 16 common use.
 It would be held as a stock item on most 17 of the surgical wards.

-19 So, the way the front pharmacy works - or certainly in 20 our hospital works - was all the wards had a basic 12:30 level of stock that they kept in their medicines 21 22 cupboards.
+18 19 So, the way the front pharmacy works - or certainly in 20 our hospital works - was all the wards had a basic 12:30 21 level of stock that they kept in their medicines 22 cupboards.
 We would have had experience in pharmacy, 23 we knew what a general surgical ward needed every week.
-24 Rather than the nursing team having to order every item 25 they needed on a daily basis up and down to pharmacy, 12.30 we would have held -- stocked the cupboards on the ward 26 27 for them.
-If they needed to start a gentamicin infusion, they didn't need to contact pharmacy, they 28 had it available in the cupboard.
-Once a week then the 29
+24 Rather than the nursing team having to order every item 25 they needed on a daily basis up and down to pharmacy, 12:30 26 we would have held stocked the cupboards on the ward 27 for them.
+If they needed to start a gentamicin 28 infusion, they didn't need to contact pharmacy, they 29 had it available in the cupboard.
+Once a week then the